 What is a Product Liability Action?

-A product liability action refers to any civil action in which the consumer alleges injuries caused by a defective product.
+A product liability action is any civil action in which the consumer alleges injuries caused by a defective product.
 The action may be based on:

 - Strict liability